rkeppner/keppner-recipes/_posts/2021-07-19-no-bake-chocolate-eclair-cake.md

 permalink: /recipes/no-bake-chocolate-eclair-cake.html
 ---

-This is one of my go-tos in the summer when it gets too hot to turn the oven on.
+This is another of my go-tos in the summer when it gets too hot to turn the oven on.
 It does take a while to chill, though.

 ### Ingredients